brod4910/LanguageTranslation/README.md

-# LanguageTranslation_IPFS
+# LanguageTranslation

-Language Translation application using IPFS
+Language Translation using LSTM/RNN

 Simple application that uses a recurrent neural network to translate from English to Spanish and vice versa.
-Uses the Ethereum block chain to deploy the application to the IPFS.
-Application will also be deployable to run on your localhost.
+Weights and biases will be uploaded when finished.

 # Floyd